alphagov/verify-product-page/README.md

 This was originally based on the [product-page-example](https://github.com/alphagov/product-page-example), however it slightly diverged since that (custom styles, migration to GOV.UK Frontend), but it still is possible to pull in more modules from the example repo.

+## Deployment

+This app is deployed automatically from master by travis - see [.travis.yml](.travis.yml)